harukujo227/CS-aimbot-and-esp/readme.md

 support for other (especially tiling) window managers is not guaranteed. if in doubt, use either GNOME or KDE.

+### i'm using hyprland and something does not work

+too bad, hyprland has bad support for the x11 shenanigans this cheat tries to do. this is nothing i can fix, and i doubt hyprland will improve its x11 support.

 ### the overlay window/my screen is black

 your compositor or window manager does not support transparency, or it is not enabled.